-In Africa’s poorest villages, HIV/AIDS, orphans and poverty are at overwhelming levels and support structures are very low.
+In Africa’s poorest villages, HIV/AIDS, orphaned children and poverty are at overwhelming levels and support structures are very low.
 Institutional models of care, such as hospitals and orphanages, are overwhelmed and unable to cope with the sheer volume of needed care.

 The Most Vulnerable